May 24, 2023

 Brand marketing is a strategic approach to sales, communications, products, and services that increases and promotes the assets of a business.
 When executed correctly, the power of the brand is immense, unifying countless people from different walks of life into a common understanding of one business.

 For example, the idea that every business needs a logo is universal, but why do some logos work but others not?
 It’s because it is simply not enough for branding elements to exist—strategic efforts for exposure and visibility are fundamental in making a brand known.
 Behind every successful logo design is a process that entails cohesive marketing, and this goes for almost every aspect of a brand.

 But what is brand marketing?

-Brand marketing is the way that you promote your products and services in a manner that highlights your brand as a whole.
+A brand marketing plan is the way that you promote your products and services in a manner that highlights your brand as a whole.
 The ultimate goal is to seamlessly combine your brand’s identity, personality, and values into an effective communication structure curated for your audience.

 Think of your brand as the bridge between your product and your customer.
-Brand marketing is not just about plastering your name and logo in as many places as possible and expecting an increase in sales.
+A brand marketing plan is not just about plastering your name and logo in as many places as possible and expecting an increase in sales.
 It’s building an undeniable connection with your audience that makes them say, “Hmm, I’d love to learn more about you!”

 Some businesses overlook the importance of brand marketing because it takes time and effort before seeing results.
 In light of this, many marketing strategies focus on short-term accomplishments instead of nurturing long-term goals that impact the entire brand.

 First-time entrepreneurs or small business owners may make the mistake of viewing brand marketing as an expense that can wait—focusing more on investing in tangible ways to make a profit and receive returns.
 However, it is a huge investment in itself, and the earlier it is prioritized, the better the outcome.

-These are the assets of brand marketing for your business:
+These are the assets of a brand marketing plan for your business: